Mad Tea Party is commonly referred to as the Teacups Ride. This classic spinning attraction is located at Magic Kingdom in Walt Disney World.

 Mad Tea Party at Magic Kingdom

-Mad Tea Party is one of those attractions that guests will either love to ride or love to watch.
-I’ll be the first to admit that I love to ride in some instances, and love to watch in others.
+Mad Tea Party is one of those attractions that guests will either love to ride or watch on the sidelines.
+I’ll be the first to admit that I love to ride in some instances and love to watch in others.

 If my son and niece want to take a spin, I’m probably outside watching.
-They like to spin the interior steering wheel as fast as they can go, resulting in a true gettin’ dizzy experience.
+They like to spin the interior steering wheel as fast as possible, resulting in a true gettin’ dizzy experience.

-As far as riding the teacups without using the interior spinner, the ride is fairly mild and easily doable for most.
+As far as riding the teacups without using the interior spinner, the ride is relatively mild and easily doable for most.

-Need to Know: While the Mad Tea Party does offer FastPass+ you usually won’t need one.
-The attraction’s line wraps around one side of the exterior and you should be able to see how many guests are ahead of you when you enter the line.
+Need to Know: Mad Tea Party is typically pretty easy to experience.
+The attraction’s line wraps around one side of the exterior.
+So you should be able to see how many guests are ahead of you when you enter the queue.

 Here’s a look at Disney World’s version via YouTube: Complete Ride

-You can view the entire list of Magic Kingdom attraction reviews or you might like these ride reviews in the same area:
+You can view the entire list of Magic Kingdom planning reviews, or you might like these ride reviews in the same area: